GeoffreyCoulaud/gali/README.md

 ## TODO

-* Implement the `CheckScannable` interface for appropriate sources
 * Decouple scanning from the main thread
 * Add Marie's new icon for Gali
 * Add a preference panel